jessemorris/better_launch/README.md

 - let regular ROS2 launch files *include your better_launch launch files*
 - configure *logging* just as you would in ROS2, yet have much more readable output
 - manage your node using a nice *terminal UI* reminiscent of [rosmon](https://github.com/xqms/rosmon)
-- serve the *terminal UI as a web page* courtesy of [textual](https://textual.textualize.io/) - how crazy is that?!

 For a quick comparison, bravely unfold the sections below:
 <details>